mblancoa/go-fun-events/README.md

 - 1- Configure the application.yml file correctly (conf/application.yml)
 - 2- Execute `make build` to build the package
 - 3- Execute `make deploy`to run the application with docker-compose
+- 4- Go to http://localhost:8080/swagger to try it
+- 5- Execute `make stop` to shut down the network